rufhausen/brewski/readme.md

 - Update the UsersTableSeeder with your info.
 - run `php artisan migrate --seed` to populate the database and add the admin user
 - Fix the other stuff that's likely to still be broken after doing the above

+####License

+Brewski is free software distributed under the terms of the MIT license.